rmaguado/radio-foundation/README.md

 ### TODO

-- segmentation eval: add queue for difficult negative patches
+- implement use multiple slices at once
 - config validation
 - unit tests for image transforms and data loaders
-- implement use multiple slices at once

 - write userguide for data processing
 - add docstrings and type hints